-5.5 SILCS-MC: Docking and Pose Refinement
+6.5 SILCS-MC: Docking and Pose Refinement

-5.5.1 SILCS-MC Background
+6.5.1 SILCS-MC Background

 The power of SILCS lies in the ability to use FragMaps to rapidly evaluate binding of diverse ligands to a target.
-SILCS-MC is Monte-Carlo (MC) sampling of ligands in translational, rotational, and torsional space in the field of FragMaps.
-MC sampling uses CGenFF force field intramolecular energies and the Ligand Grid Free Energy (LGFE), which is the sum of atomic Grid Free Energies (GFEs).
+SILCS-MC is Monte-Carlo (MC) sampling of ligands in translational, rotational, and torsional space in the field of the FragMaps and Exclusion Map.
+MC sampling uses CGenFF force field intramolecular energies, the Ligand Grid Free Energy (LGFE), which is the sum of atomic Grid Free Energies (GFEs), and the Exclusion Map.
 The Exclusion Map prevents ligand sampling where no probe or water molecules visited during SILCS simulations.
 SILCS-MC allows for rapid conformational sampling of the ligand while accounting for protein flexibility in a mean-field-like fashion since ligand affinity and volume exclusion are embedded in the combination of FragMaps and the Exclusion Map.
-Final ligand scoring is based on the LGFE score [9][23].
+Final ligand scoring is based on the LGFE score [14] [15].
+In addition, the atomic GFE scores that comprise the LGFE score represent the free energy contribution of individual atoms to binding.
+This information can greatly facilitate the interpretation of experimental data and ligand design.